H8202/Defect-Analysis-Dashboard/README.md

 ---

-## 🧠 Skills Demonstrated
+## Skills Demonstrated

 - **Exploratory Data Analysis (EDA)**: Analyzed distributions, trends, and outliers using `pandas` and visualizations.
-- **Data Cleaning & Feature Selection**: Ensured there were no missing values, removed irrelevant columns to streamline modeling.
+- **Data Cleaning**: Ensured there were no missing values, removed irrelevant columns to streamline modeling.
 - **Supervised Machine Learning**: Trained and evaluated Random Forest and Logistic Regression classifiers.
 - **Class Imbalance Handling**: Applied SMOTE and class imbalance to improve detection of minority class.
 - **Power BI Dashboarding**: Created visualizations and KPIs for stakeholder-friendly communication.